anahita83radfar/yoga-lovers/README.md

 - I added empty onclick event listener to fix iOS hover bug

 #### Unfixed bugs
-- I attempted to fix this with iOS specific css properties but this did not yield the expected results.
+- I attempted to fix the background image for the Flexible section on the Home page with iOS specific css properties but this did not yield the expected results.

 ### Validator Testing